You could see this one coming for two-plus weeks.

 The Chargers long planned to give McNeill a new deal.
 But when he held out, it delayed the talks.

 This qualifies.
 McNeill is a fine player and the fact that he will be protecting quarterback Philip Rivers’ blindside for the long term is a huge development in San Diego.
-Don’t be surprised if Brandyn Dombrowski pushes Jeromey Clary at right tackle, Dombrowski did a solid job in McNeill’s absence.
+Don’t be surprised if Brandyn Dombrowski, at some point, pushes Jeromey Clary at right tackle, Dombrowski did a solid job in McNeill’s absence.